The-Marcy-Lab-School/marcy-curriculum-docs/guidelines-and-policies/student-handbook.md

 - **Collective Responsibility 🌍**
 We care deeply for each other and are beholden to our networks and communities.
 We are responsible to them as much as to ourselves, in our daily work, in our future aspirations, and in our ultimate solutions.
 We are in this together, and we carry this value with us wherever we go.

-## Schedules, Calendar & Learning Expectations
+## Schedules, Calendar and Learning Expectations

 So, what does our hybrid weekly schedule include and what does it look like to be an engaged learner and member of our professional learning community?!
 The Marcy Lab School is an alternative to college, and we are proud to have created a warm, welcoming and supportive community.
 Through our in-person classes, community moments, company visits, brave discussions in Leadership Seminar, and countless hours studying beside each other, Fellows have the college experience that they always dreamed of but never got: deep friendships, personal and professional development, and the chance to hold each other down through the most rigorous computer science program in the country.